Banani-Rath/azure-devops-server-docs-pr/docs/admin/backup/manually-backup-tfs.md

 ## Identify databases

-Before you begin, you should take the time to identify all the databases you will need to back up if you would ever have to fully restore your deployment.
+Before you begin, identify all the databases you will need to back up to fully restore your deployment.
 This includes databases for SharePoint Foundation and SQL Server Reporting Services.
 These might be on the same server, or you might have databases distributed across multiple servers.
-For a complete table and description of TFS databases, including the default names for the databases, see [Understand TFS databases, deployment topologies, and backup](backup-db-architecture.md).
+For a complete table and description of Azure DevOps Server databases, including the default names for the databases, see [Understand Azure DevOps Server databases, deployment topologies, and backup](backup-db-architecture.md).

-### To identify databases
+### Identify databases

 1. Open **SQL Server Management Studio**, and connect to the database engine.